tiy-eric/react-youniversit/README.md

 - College Scorecard requires an API Key for access.
 - To obtain a key, visit https://api.data.gov/signup
 - You will receive an email with your key.
-- When you receive this key, simply append it to your API requests with the additional parameter &api_key=xxxxxxxxxxxxx.
 - RUN `REACT_APP_API_PUBLIC_KEY=<PUT API KEY FROM WEBSITE HERE> npm start` to start application and open in browser